cloudmesh-community/fa18-523-60/paper/paper.md

 )
 ```

-The *$project* stage is used to reshape the documents by
+The *project* stage is used to reshape the documents by
 adding or deleting the fields.

 `db.books.aggregate( [ { $project : { title : 1 , author : 1 } } ] )`

-The *$redact* stage reshapes stream documents by restricting
+The *redact* stage reshapes stream documents by restricting
 information using information stored in documents themselves
 [@www-docs-mongodb].